neos/flow-development-collection/TYPO3.Flow/Documentation/TheDefinitiveGuide/PartV/CodingGuideLines/JavaScript.rst

 	}
 	...

-Contrary to what is defined in the FLOW3 PHP Coding Guidelines, methods which are public **automatically belong to the public API**, without an ``@api`` annotation.
+Contrary to what is defined in the TYPO3 Flow PHP Coding Guidelines, methods which are public **automatically belong to the public API**, without an ``@api`` annotation.
 Contrary, methods which do **not belong to the public API** need to begin with an underscore and have the ``@private`` annotation.